THE VALORISATION AWARD

 Feasibility

-The clarity of the valorisation plan and the likelihood of successful implementation. -
+The clarity of the start-up/valorisation plan and the likelihood of successful implementation. -

 Scalability